Brit771/Data-Model-Design-Assignment/documentation.md

 # Ride-Hailing System Documentation

 ## Overview
-This project is a ride-hailing system designed to manage riders, drivers, vehicles, and payments.
+This project is a ride-hailing system designed to manage riders, drivers, vehicles, orders, rides and payments.
 It aims to optimize resource usage and track ride demand by location and time to improve decision-making and operations.

 ---